jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

         return ast.parse(file.read())
 ```

-This code is very short and we benefit from the general elegance of Python.
+This code is very short, and we benefit from the general elegance of Python.
 There is no typing or advanced data types in Python, keeping the AST rather small.
 Here is an extract of it:

 ```
 expr = BoolOp(boolop op, expr* values)